 In another big break from the film, Sephiroth knocks Zack off of a platform when he accosts him, wholly so that he can make this a boss battle.
 I have to say, Sephiroth did put up a better fight than most of the previous bosses, but we still weren’t in any huge danger.
 After the first phase of the battle, Sephiroth declares himself the “chosen one” and destroys part of the floor, leaving both combatants on a thin causeway as “One Winged Angel” played in the background.
 The game threatened that Zack could be pushed off the causeway for an instant Game Over here by being pushed back to the edge, but frankly our OP status made this completely inconsequential, and any sense of threat I might have sensed in the first half of the fight seemed to have vanished.
 Maybe I just wasn’t on my game during the first phase.

 Curiously, when Sephiroth uses his special attacks in this battle, he addressed Zack as a “traitor.”
-This is a little odd, given that in FFVII, we learn that his big beef with Zack, Nibelheim… frankly everybody… is the fact that they’re humans.
+This is an odd choice of word, given that in FFVII, we learn that his big beef with Zack, Nibelheim… frankly everybody… is the fact that they’re humans.
 It’s not like Zack, say, “became a human later on” or something.
 Nitpicking, I know.